 Your goals must be relevant to what you want to achieve

 If you don’t want to look like a supermodel, but you still want to lose weight and be healthy, that’s OK!
 This goal might be relevant to someone – but not to you.
 Also if you don’t feel that your goals are personally relevant, you won’t have the mental drive to achieve them.
 As Viktor Frankl said:

 “What a man actually needs is not a tensionless state, but rather the striving and struggling for some goal worthy of him.”

 Goals must have a set start and end time

-If you say to yourself that you’re going to lose weight ‘one day’, you’ll never do it as won’t be putting yourself under pressure, pushing yourself to achieve what you want to achieve.
+If you say to yourself that you’re going to lose weight ‘one day’, you’ll never do it as you won’t be putting yourself under pressure.
+You won’t be pushing yourself to achieve what you want to.
 If you say to yourself that you’re going to start on a healthy eating plan on such and such a date, you’ll feel motivated and ready to start.

-If you feel that you’ve got what it takes to become a wellness coach, and help people towards achieving their goals, sign up for Trifocus Fitness Academy’s accredited Life Coaching Certification today!
+Being a life coach in an incredibly rewarding career as you get to nurture people and see them grow.
+Trifocus Fitness Academy’s Life Coaching Certification is the perfect way for you to enter this field as it’s accredited with COMENSA.
+If you feel that you’ve got what it takes to become a wellness coach, and help people towards achieving their goals, you DEFINITELY need to sign up for Trifocus Fitness Academy’s accredited Life Coaching Certification today!
 Register now!